Please refer to Appendix A for a glossary of defined terms.

 Commissioner – The Information and Privacy Commissioner for British Columbia, or the Privacy Commissioner of Canada, if applicable.

-Member – A member of the College and includes a health profession corporation holding a valid Certificate of Standing issued by the College
+Member – A member of the College and includes a health professional corporation registered with the College to practice dentistry in British Columbia.

 Office – The dental office operated by Dr. Larry Podolsky Dental Corporation which provides professional dental services comprising of diagnosis, the interpretation of x-ray radiographs produced by the Affiliate, treatment planning and intra-oral professional services at 4405 3rd St RR 7, Peachland, BC V0H 1X7.

-Personal Information – Means information about an identifiable individual and includes employee personal information but does not include contact information or work product information.
+Personal Information – means information about an identifiable individual and includes employee personal information but does not include contact information or work product information.
 Contact information refers to information that enables an individual at a place of business to be contacted, such as the position, business telephone number and business address of the individual.

-Privacy Laws – All applicable laws governing the collection, use, storage or disclosure of personal information, including: the Dentists Act, Health Professions Act, Regulations made under these Acts, and By-laws of the College, the Personal Information Protection Act (PIPA), the Personal Information Protection and Electronic Documents Act, and An Act to promote the efficiency and adaptability of the Canadian economy by regulating certain activities that discourage reliance on electronic means of carrying out commercial activities, and to amend the Canadian Radio-television and Telecommunications Commission Act, the Competition Act, the Personal Information Protection and Electronic Documents Act and the Telecommunications Act (CASL)
+Privacy Laws – All applicable laws governing the collection, use, storage or disclosure of personal information, including: the Dentists Act, Health Professions Act, By-laws of the College; the Personal Information Protection Act (PIPA), the Personal Information Protection and Electronic Documents Act (if applicable), An Act to promote the efficiency and adaptability of the Canadian economy by regulating certain activities that discourage reliance on electronic means of carrying out commercial activities, and to amend the Canadian Radio-television and Telecommunications Commission Act, the Competition Act, the Personal Information Protection and Electronic Documents Act and the Telecommunications Act (CASL), and regulations made under these Acts.